Central Virginia

 • 00:29:44

-and you know the cost of that, we can estimate it out, come up with this.
+and we know the cost of that, we can estimate it out, come up with this.

 • 00:29:50